 If you’re not familiar with celeriac, it is celery root.
 It’s ugly on the outside, but smooth and white on the inside.
 You have to peel off quite a bit to get to the flesh.
 But once it’s peeled, just chop it like you would a potato.

 It only takes a few minutes to make this soup.
-I used a bag of frozen cauliflower I had in the freezer — since it ends up pureed, frozen cauliflower works well in this recipe.
+I used cauliflower I had in the freezer — since it ends up pureed, frozen cauliflower works well in this recipe.
 The only other pantry ingredients were chicken stock, garlic and a little bit of ghee.
 The vegetables are simmered in the chicken stock, then everything goes into the Vitamix until it’s silky smooth.
 A little ghee blended in at the end finishes the soup and lends a hint of buttery flavor.

 I garnished the cauliflower celeriac soup with duck bacon (yes, there is such a thing and it is as good as it sounds) and chives.
 The chives aren’t really necessary, but I definitely recommend the bacon.
 Either duck bacon or pork bacon would work.
 The salty crunch of the bacon is a great counterpoint to the creamy smoothness of the cauliflower celeriac soup.